programmingprincess/tip-me-gently/README.md

 Submitted by: **Jiaqi Wu**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is complete:
-* [ ] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
+* [X] User can enter a bill amount, choose a tip percentage, and submit the form to see the tip and total values.
-* [ ] Tip percentage choices use a PHP loop to output three radio buttons.
+* [X] Tip percentage choices use a PHP loop to output three radio buttons.
-* [ ] PHP code sets reasonable default values for the form.
+* [X] PHP code sets reasonable default values for the form.
-* [ ] PHP code confirms the presence and correct format of submitted values.
+* [X] PHP code confirms the presence and correct format of submitted values.
-* [ ] Page indicates any form errors which need to be fixed.
+* [X] Page indicates any form errors which need to be fixed.
-* [ ] Submitted form values are retained when errors or results are shown.
+* [X] Submitted form values are retained when errors or results are shown.

 The following **optional** features are implemented:
-* [ ] Add support for custom tip percentage
+* [X] Add support for custom tip percentage
-* [ ] Add support for splitting the tip and total
+* [X] Add support for splitting the tip and total

 The following **additional** features are implemented: